tumakha/backend-coding-challenge/README.md

 Extra Credit
 ------------
-There are rendering issues in Firefox.
-See if you can fix them.
+Calculate the VAT client-side as the user enters a new expense, before they save the expense to the database.

 Questions
 ---------
 ##### What frameworks can I use?
 That’s entirely up to you, as long as they’re OSS.
 We’ll ask you to explain the choices you’ve made.
+Please pick something you're familiar with, as you'll need to be able to discuss it.

 ##### What application servers can I use?
 Anyone you like, as long as it’s available OSS.
 You’ll have to justify your decision.
 We use dropwizard and Tomcat internally.
+Please pick something you're familiar with, as you'll need to be able to discuss it.

 ##### What database should I use?
 MySQL or PostgreSQL.
 We use MySQL in-house.